University Administrative Policies

 3.4.
 Required Signatures

 Departments are responsible for obtaining supervisor and employee signatures on Internal Time Sheets.
 If the employee is not present when the Internal Time Sheet is completed, indicate "not available for signature" and obtain the signature as soon as possible.
-If time cards are used, indicate signature on file.
+In the case of employees working off-site, an electronic signature may be used instead of a "wet" signature.
+If time cards are used, indicate that the signature is on file.

 4. Record Keeping